matn7/CS-Notes/src/main/java/compact/work.md

 ***

-# Top Interview Questions — XML, XSD, XSLT & Namespaces,
+## Top Interview Questions — XML, XSD, XSLT & Namespaces.

 **1. What is XML and why is it used?**